rokmohar/alexa-assistant/readme.md

 5. Select the Google account you want to use (it does not have to be the one you authorised the API with) and then make sure you click "Allow" on the Google authorisation page.

 ![alt text](screenshots/authorise.jpeg)

+6. If you have problems linking through the IOS or Android app then please try the web based version of the Alexa app here:- http://alexa.amazon.com

 6. NOTE - you can deauthorise the app at any time by removing it from your google account by going here https://myaccount.google.com/permissions?pli=1 and removing the app called "Assistant"